engmaths/emat30008/pdes/explicit.md

 $$
 where $u$ is a concentration-like variable defined as follows:
-$u = -1$ corresponds to pure liquid A, $u = 1$ corresponds to pure liquid B, and $u = 0$ means there is a 50/50 mix of A and B.
+$u = -1$ corresponds to pure liquid A, $u = 1$ corresponds to pure liquid B, and $u = 0$ corresponds to a 50/50 mix of A and B.

 Use your code to solve the Allen-Cahn equation on the domain $0 \leq x \leq 1$ with $\epsilon = 0.01$ until $t = 50$.
 The boundary conditions are
 $$